 - Halawa Beach Park is unspoiled beauty.
 The drive through Halawa valley is equally about the journey, where windy roads mix with breathtaking vistas of the Molokai Mountains.
 A popular swimming spot, there are two beaches located in the bay.
 There are picnic pavilions and restrooms, but no portable drinking water.

-Things to do in Molokai for Kids
+Things to do in Molokai for Families

 - Post-A-Nut at Hoolehua Post Office: The post office provides free coconuts for kids to decorate and mail to anyone in the world.

 - Learn how to crack open macadamia nuts: Purdy’s Natural Macadamia Nut Farm is a free activity for kids to teach them all about macadamia nuts.

 - Visit Molokai Museum And Cultural Center: If you want to learn about the history of Molokai, a visit to this fully restored sugar mill is the place to start.
 This small museum focuses on the 1980 restoration of the sugar mill and the people of the Kalaupapa Peninsula- where leppers once lived.

 Best Area to Stay on Molokai for Families

 - Kaunakakai is Molokai’s most significant town and the center of local life.
 Just five-minutes south of Kaunakakai is where you will find the islands only actual hotel on the island, Hotel Molokai.